 About ten days after my first child was born, many thoughts were crossing my mind.
 I was about to realize (and almost convinced myself) I’m not the one who is able to fulfill all Indian motherhood standards.
 That I was far from being beautiful and nice at the same time, that maybe it’s better just to give my baby to those who know better.
 They know better how to take care of my baby when to cuddle when to feed, how to hold, breastfeed, what clothes to put on, and how to give a bath.
 To be honest, I have nothing to getting advice that is given in good intentions, but – as it is said in India – there are two things that are completely free over there (and which you will get even if you do not want) … air and “good advice”.
 And this “good advice” from many aunties, uncles, neighbors and other good souls – you will get in thousands in India.
 And many of them will not even suit you, your baby, or your family-style.
 The point is that You are the one to choose what your family looks like, you are the one to keep everything in moderation and listen to what the heart and mind are telling you.

-As time passes, I laugh a little at all these comments, Indian superstitions, face painting with kajal but believe me – when the day was blending with night, and my time to the toilet, food and dressing timings were dictated by feeding and calming the roaring newborn – there was nothing to be laughed at.
-I was a depressed, silly, lonely new mother who slowly stopped believing that she would be able to raise her child for the next year, not to mention the next seventeen (and above!) years.
+As time passes, I laugh a little at all these comments, Indian superstitions, face painting with kajal but believe me – when the day was blending with night, and my time to the toilet, food, and dressing timings were dictated by feeding and calming the roaring newborn – there was nothing to be laughed at.
+I was a low-mood, silly, lonely new mother who slowly stopped believing that she would be able to raise her child for the next year, not to mention the next seventeen (and above!) years.
 I felt as if all the weight of my family is on my shoulders.